Airbus Group + Sword GRC

-The Airbus Group is one of the world’s leading international aeronautical, space and defense industry companies.
-The organization has a holding group governance structure based on four divisions: Airbus, Astrium, Cassidian and Eurocopter.
-Airbus Group is a multi-national and multi-cultural company which relies on a unique community of passionate people united under a common entity, driven by innovation and pride in its world-class products.
+The Airbus Group is one of the world’s leading international aeronautical, space and defence industry companies.
+The organization is a multinational and multicultural company that relies on a unique community of passionate people united under a common entity, driven by innovation and pride in its world-class products.

 Therefore in 2008, Airbus Group management introduced a mission for true enterprise risk management (ERM) to address:

-- The ability to overcome isolated risk pictures – to get a full view of risks in multiple programes, functions and processes to provide an aggregated group view of risk
+- The ability to overcome isolated risk pictures – to get a full view of risks in multiple programmes, functions and processes to provide an aggregated group view of risk.

-One pillar to reach these goals was the decision to use a group wide IT tool to support the Enterprise Risk Management approach within Airbus Group.
-As a result Airbus Group selected Active Risk Manager (ARM) from Sword GRC to help consolidate and integrate enterprise risk management across the group, to present a meaningful view of risk and to assist management decision making.
+One pillar to reach these goals was the decision to use a group-wide IT tool to support the Enterprise Risk Management approach within the Airbus Group.
+As a result, the Airbus Group selected Active Risk Manager (ARM) from Sword GRC to help consolidate and integrate enterprise risk management across the group, to present a meaningful view of risk and to assist management decision making.

-Active Risk Manager is now the first group-wide standard software implementation with the same base configuration within Airbus Group.
+Active Risk Manager is now the first groupwide standard software implementation with the same base configuration within the Airbus Group.
 The solution achieves the objectives set out in the mission for enterprise risk management for integration both at a risk and company level.